Professor Loh has accepted a position at

-The mission of the Nano-Engineering & Smart Structures Technologies (NESST) Laboratory is to pioneer scientific discoveries and advance next-generation technologies in smart multifunctional systems.
-Multifunctional systems are material architectures that are encoded with different engineering functionalities that include sensing, actuation, damping, healing, and energy harvesting, among many others.
+The mission of the Nano-Engineering & Smart Structures Technologies (NESST) Laboratory is to pioneer scientific discoveries and advance next-generation technologies in intelligent multifunctional systems.
+Multifunctional systems are material architectures that are precisely encoded with different engineering functionalities that include sensing, actuation, damping, healing, and energy harvesting, among many others.
 These smart materials technologies are applicable for structural health monitoring of civil, mechanical, aerospace, and naval structures and for achieving the future of resilient systems.

 Active Research and Areas of Interest

 - Bio-inspired material architectures

 - Fiber-reinforced polymer composites

 - Material mechanics, modeling, characterization, and optimization